Super Bowl XXXIX: New England Patriots

 On defense, the Patriots were plagued by injuries, especially in their secondary.
-Defensive backs Tyrone Poole and Ty Law suffered season-ending injuries, while safety Eugene Wilson, who led the team with 4 interceptions, missed several games.
-In order to compensate for the losses, the following players were promoted to starters:

-Rookie cornerback Randall Gay, who did not play at all in the first 3 games of the season, and did not start until the 6th week.

-Cornerback Asante Samuel, who normally only played in dime formations.

-Safety Earthwind Moreland, who came off of the team's practice squad and had only played in three games in his entire 5-year NFL career.

-Veteran wide receiver Troy Brown.
-Head Coach Bill Belichick used Brown in the secondary during training camp, gave him playing time there during the preseason and saw Brown did very well.

-With their patchwork secondary, the Patriots ranked just 17th in passing yards allowed (3,400) and 22nd in completions allowed (315).
-However, they did rank 7th in interceptions (20) and 10th in fewest passing touchdowns allowed (18).
+Cornerbacks Tyrone Poole and Ty Law suffered season ending injuries, while safety Eugene Wilson, who led the team with four interceptions, missed several games.
+With their patchwork secondary, the Patriots ranked 17th in passing yards allowed (3,400), However, they did rank seventh in interceptions (20) and 10th in fewest passing touchdowns allowed (18).
 Most importantly, New England continued to win despite the injuries.
-Brown actually turned out to be very effective playing as a defensive back, ranking second on the team with 3 interceptions.
-Safety Rodney Harrison was also an impact player, leading the team with 138 tackles while also recording 3 sacks and 2 interceptions.
+Converted wide receiver Troy Brown turned out to be very effective playing as a defensive back, ranking second on the team with three interceptions.
+Safety Rodney Harrison was also an impact player, leading the team with 138 tackles while also recording three sacks and two interceptions.

-Up front, the Patriots' defensive line was anchored by Pro Bowler Richard Seymour, who recorded 5 sacks and 1 fumble recovery.
-New England also still had their trio of impact veteran linebackers: Pro Bowler Tedy Bruschi (122 tackles, 3.5 sacks, 3 interceptions, and 70 return yards), Willie McGinest (9.5 sacks, 1 fumble recovery, and 1 interception), and Mike Vrabel (71 tackles and 5.5 sacks), along with Ted Johnson.
-Vrabel also frequently played at the tight end position during offensive plays near the opponent's goal line, recording 2 touchdown receptions.
+Up front, the Patriots' defensive line was anchored by Pro Bowler Richard Seymour, who recorded five sacks.
+New England also still had their trio of impact veteran linebackers: Pro Bowler Tedy Bruschi (122 tackles, three and a half sacks, three interceptions), Willie McGinest (nine and a half sacks, one interception), and Mike Vrabel (71 tackles and five and a half sacks), along with Ted Johnson.
+Vrabel also frequently played at the tight end position during offensive plays near the opponent's goal line, recording two touchdown receptions.